Table of Contents

 Mac OS

-Screen lock settings for Mac OS can be found in System Preferences > Security & Privacy > General.
-Set the device to require a password immediately after sleep or screen saver begins, and set your screensaver to start after 5 minutes or less (in System Preferences > Desktop & Screen Saver).
+Screen lock settings for Mac OS can be found in System Settings > Lock Screen.
+Set the device to require a password immediately after sleep or screen saver begins, and set your screensaver to start after 5 minutes or less.

 Android